chopen12/RN-PersistentToken-AuthFlow/README.md

-# portos user app
+# React Native Persistent Token Authentication flow

-- React Native Persistent Token Authentication flow
+- Auth flow to check for token in storage to check if user was previously logged.
+Consumes API.

 ## Environment Setup